wangyh1949/wangyh1949.github.io/index.md

 ---

 ## About Me
-Hi, I'm Yu-Huan Wang.
-I am a Ph.D. candidate in the Department of Physics at the University of Illinois Urbana-Champaign, advised by Prof. [Sangjin Kim](https://physics.illinois.edu/people/directory/profile/sangjin).
-I use single-particle tracking and super-resolution imaging technique to study the spatiotemporal properties of DNA loci and proteins in living bacterial cells.
-You can learn more about our research at [Kim Lab Website](https://www.sjkimlab.org/).
+Hi, I'm Yu-Huan Wang, a Ph.D. candidate in Physics at the University of Illinois Urbana-Champaign, working with [Prof. Sangjin Kim](https://physics.illinois.edu/people/directory/profile/sangjin).
+My research focuses on exploring the spatiotemporal dynamics of DNA loci and proteins in living bacterial cells using single-particle tracking and super-resolution imaging.
+Learn more about our work at the [Kim Lab Website](https://www.sjkimlab.org/).

 ## Research Interests
 - **Single-Molecule Biophysics**